codeflood/chel/docs/variables.md

     command {map:key}

 The substitution is a value substitution, not an object substitution.
 The variable is not "passed" to commands or scripts.
 The value the variable holds is substituted into the call.

+Variables inside other parameter values are substituted verbatim.

+    command (hello {name})

+## Well-known Global Variables ##

+The command prompt is read from the `prompt` global variable.